 Urban exploration (urbex) is a captivating activity that attracts many enthusiasts in search of abandoned and mysterious places.
-The Essonne department, located in Île-de-France, offers a multitude of fascinating sites for urbex enthusiasts.
-This article presents five must-see places to discover in Essonne, each offering a unique experience and a dive into history.
+The Essonne department, located in the Île-de-France region, offers a multitude of fascinating sites for urbex enthusiasts.
+This article presents five must-see locations to discover in Essonne, each offering a unique experience and a journey into history.

 1: The Castle of Solitude